 Do you forget to do your monthly chores?
 You are not alone.
 I have forgotten these monthly chores a lot and before I know it the whole house is sneezing and experiencing watery eyes.

 It’s because these chores are done so infrequently that they are often forgotten.
 Not doing them, though, can cause certain allergies to flare up.
-Today though I have a FREE monthly chores checklist for you to help you remember.

 I highly recommend splitting up these monthly chores over the course of the month in order to make it less overwhelming.
 Some of these you can even add to your normal wipe downs and cleaning.